KxSystems/docs/docs/basics/iteration.md

 ```

-### Distributive operators
+### Distributors

-The [distributive operators](/ref/distributive-operators) – Each, Each Left, Each Right, Each Prior, and Each Parallel – apply a map to each item of a list or dictionary.
+The [distributors](/ref/distributors.md) extenders – Each, Each Left, Each Right, Each Prior, and Each Parallel – apply a map to each item of a list or dictionary.

 ```q
 q)count "zero"                             / count the chars (items) in a string